- Popular Searches

 Arts Entrepreneurship

-Students gain insight into structures, management, processes, and the economics of and issues surrounding Media and the Arts.
+Students gain insight into structures, management, processes, the economics of and issues surrounding Media and the Arts.
 An emphasis is placed on financial stability and profitability in a changing media market.

 Electronic Music Workshop